 The standard size of both EAN-13 and UPC-A barcodes for retail consumer goods is 25.93mm x 37.29mm (100% magnification SC0).
 These dimensions are optimal for retail scanning environments and significantly reduce the chance of scanning errors.
-Included in these dimensions is the while space on either side of the barcode known as the “quite zones”.
+Included in these dimensions is the while space on either side of the barcode known as the “quiet zones”.
 The left quiet zone is 3.63mm and the right quite zone is 2.31mm.
-Quite zones are a critical part of the barcode that essentially tells a scanner where the barcode begins and ends.
+Quiet zones are a critical part of the barcode that essentially tells a scanner where the barcode begins and ends.
 Barcodes with quiet zones removed do not scan.

 All standard EAN-13 and UPC-A orders available at India Barcodes are delivered at 100% Magnification in three digital image formats (EPS, JPEG and TIFF).

 Re-sizing your barcodes.

 GS1 guidelines advise printing barcodes within the 80% – 200% Magnification range.
 If your product packaging can accommodate it we recommend following this guideline.
 Barcodes can be further re-sized to suit packaging space limitations but there are some considerations to take into account.